-Eighty percent of Alaska consists of publicly owned state and federal lands.
-Alaska parks, forests, refuges, and other public lands are vast areas of spectacular beauty.
-They teem with healthy populations of wildlife, from whales to wolves, caribou to bears, and salmon to birds.
-Many of these species are unique to the far north or have been endangered or eliminated from areas in the rest of the country.
-Some are endangered even within Alaska’s vast expanses of natural habitat.
+Eighty percent of Alaska is public land.
+This includes national parks, forests, refuges, and wilderness areas teeming with life and healthy populations of animals like whales, wolves, caribou, moose, bears, wolverines, salmon and a diverse array of fish, birds, small mammals, and insects.
+Many of these species are unique to the state or have been endangered or eliminated from areas in the rest of the country.